Graduates are prepared to:

 Work performed before/during and after graduation (new window: pdf of doc)

-The Peace Operations degree is offered by George Mason’s School of Public Policy (SPP).
+The Peace Operations degree is offered by George Mason’s School of Policy, Government, and International Affairs (SPGIA).
 Students have the option of going full-time or part-time, taking up to six years to complete the program.
 Upon graduating, students receive a Master of Science in Peace Operations.

-To accommodate working students, evening classes are offered at the SPP campus in Arlington, Va., conveniently located in the vibrant Washington, D.C., metro-area.
+To accommodate working students, evening classes are offered at the SPGIA campus in Arlington, Va., conveniently located in the vibrant Washington, D.C., metro-area.

 3351 Fairfax Dr., Arlington VA 22201